+The dietetic internship is a tuition-free program.
 A stipend of \$4,500.00 (total for the year) during the supervised practice portion of the program is provided by NHC.
-The first check will be mailed in September 2025 and the final check in May 2026.
-Monthly checks of \$500 will be mailed on the first Friday of the month.
+Monthly checks of \$500 will be mailed to each intern during the nine months of supervised practice.